instantOS/instantos.github.io/docs/wmsettings.md

 ~/.config/instantwm/config.toml
 ```

-If the file doesn't exist, instantWM will use sensible defaults.
+If the file doesn't exist, instantWM uses its defaults.

 ## Config Includes